 We're undergoing one of the largest Dell network installations in the world.
 Most areas are now running on the new, next-generation network.
-Still left to migrate are parts of the Ninewells campus, the Life Sciences complex (including Carnelley), and Queen Mother Building.
+Still left to fully migrate are parts of the Ninewells campus, the Life Sciences complex (including Carnelley), and Queen Mother Building.

 Why are we doing this?